The Fascinating Microbiome

 Taking medications such as antibiotics can also affect our gut bacteria, but not in a good way.
 As you may already know, antibiotics not only kill the bad bacteria, but they also kill some of the good guys.

-This change is often temporary and the body has the ability to rebound, but not always.
+Changes are often temporary and the body has the ability to rebound, but not always.

-Connecting the Gut Microbiome with Health and Disease
+Connecting the Gut Microbiome with GI Health

 There is increasing evidence that suggests changes in the gut microbiota are involved in common gut disorders such as irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) and may also play a role in stress-related disorders such as anxiety and depression.

 Research in this area continues to evolve so we can better understand what these changes in the gut microbiota are and what a healthy microbiome looks like.
+(We endeavor to remain up-to-date with recent studies).

 An effective dietary approach to managing the symptoms of IBS is the low FODMAP diet.
 It’s interesting to note that there are some changes to the microbiome as a result of following this diet since there are certain foods that are excluded from the diet.